-Caffeine, chocolate and alcohol consumption can cause vomiting and diarrhea in pet dogs.
-Consumed in high amount may result in internal bleeding and heart attacks.
+Caffeine, chocolate, and alcohol consumption can cause vomiting and diarrhea in pet dogs.
+Consumed in high amounts may result in internal bleeding and heart attacks.

-On the other hand, mushroom, yeast and mold can cause a lot of damage in your pet dog causing vomiting, muscle tremors, seizures and anorexia.
+On the other hand, mushrooms, yeast, and mold can cause a lot of damage to your pet dog causing vomiting, muscle tremors, seizures, and anorexia.

 Therefore, when you’re shopping for your pet dog’s lunch and dinner, be aware of these felons.

 5. Understanding the Ingredients